snap-stanford/stellar/README.md

 python STELLAR_run.py --dataset TonsilBE --input-dim 44 --num-heads 13 --num-seed-class 3
 ```

 We also provided a jupyter notebook ``demo.ipynb`` that walks through a downsampled dataset.
 Please consider downsample more if there's still a memory issue.
 Note that the performance of the model would degrade as the training data gets less.
-For users with limited memory and potentially limited access to GPU, we create another notebook that loads pre-processsed data and can finish with CPU in about 30 mins.
+For users with limited memory and potentially limited access to GPU, we create another notebook ``demo_light.ipynb`` that loads pre-processsed data and can finish with CPU in about 30 mins.

 ### Use your own dataset